Brosa1/tcore-docs/docs/plugins/create/sdk/module.md

 ## Setup

-Setup is the name of object passed to the constructor of the each Module class.
+Setup is the name of object passed to the constructor of each Module class.

 The setup object **must have** an `id` and a `name` property.
 The setup object may also contain a `configs` property to request configuration parameters to the user.